Adhesive Handling Issues

-A customer contacted us who was experiencing issues with their vane pump handling a new blend of adhesive consisting of 3 parts -Solvent, Resin and Ceramic.
+A packaging customer contacted us who were experiencing issues with their existing vane pump handling a new blend of adhesive consisting of 3 parts -Solvent, Resin and Ceramic.
 They were experiencing high levels of wear with their vane pump with the mechanical seal repeatedly failing, allowing air ingress into the pump, hazardous flammable liquid would leak from the casing, and end product would fail to meet quality standards.

 At each breakdown not only did wearing parts have to be replaced, but the casing and any small parts would require a full clean using hazardous chemicals to remove any product set.
 When the seal leaked, product would ingress into the bearings, quickly rendering them useless.
 Maintenance required at least two people, and the downtime that the factory was experiencing was annualised at over £200,000 of lost product output per year.

 The Vane pump was feeding a batching line which would batch fill containers on an assembly line before bottles were packaged, and dispatched for delivery.
 Having repeated stoppages to plant and packaging is something they could no longer accept.

 The capacity of the existing unit was between 5-15L/min with a discharge pressure of 4 bar.
 The glue had a viscosity similar to Ketchup (1000cps) but Various pump technologies were studied before finalising our specification for an ATEX (UKCA EX) roller Peristaltic pump controllable via Variable Frequency Drive.
 This design of pump which contains a single wearing part – a hose eliminates any chance of mechanical seal failure, and more importantly air ingress contaminating product.